 Close Combat Training Simulators (CCTS)– These are eerily disturbing and not just a bit creepy.
 One I got wrapped up in was bad dream kind of creepy.

 First-person shooter games are among the most popular on the market, and also the most similar to the military CCTS.

 CCTS are visually and psychologically engineered to hone the cause-effect, action-reaction habits.
 The CCTS, serve another, less publicized, less popular and just as necessary task – decreasing reaction time by desensitization.
-Here, reality is not only depicted, it is enhanced.
+Here, the reality is not only depicted, it is enhanced.
 The desensitizing role is where the Psychiatrists and Psychologists come in.